ZZIDZZ/ESP8266-WiFi-control-DC-motor/README.md

     If you use external power supply, don't forget to also connect the GND to power supply's<h3/><br/>

 Note: before you upload and run the code, change the ssid and password first<br/>

-Use the websocket for lower latency, and update to all client
+Use the websocket version for lower latency, and update to all client